cncf/tag-contributor-strategy/website/content/about/working-groups/deaf-and-hard-of-hearing.md

 We are happy to see that you are interested in helping with this working group.
 We would love to:

-* see your introduction email on our mailing list / message on our Slack channel.
+* have you introduce yourself on our mailing list or in our [Slack channel](https://cloud-native.slack.com/archives/C05BYNK8A3V).
 * see you participate in our meetings where you can contribute ideas and take responsibilities.
 * get feedback about out guides and documentation.